kchaney1508/old-backlotgames/README.md

 # backlot-city
-Source code for Backlot City's docs.
+Source code for Backlot's landing page and docs ~ forums separate.

 ## Docusaurus
 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.